Skip to Content

 3. The private tour

-The best way to discover the Lost Valley is on one of the 3-hour guided tours.
+The only way to see the Lost Valley is on one of the 3-hour guided tours.
 Run by the Bourke family, the tour takes you on various trails as your guide recounts the history of the valley, and the hardships its people faced in the past.
-With occasional poetry and a good dose of Irish humour, it’s an incredible way to learn more about the Great Famine and life in rural Ireland.

 4. Price